ciricc/easyvk/README.md

 11. Routine functions like isFriend and others

 ## What's new?
-(0.2)
+(0.3)
 I am added new features.
-The main one is the support of the Streaming API, which will help you collect information from various sources in real time.
-Also I could not pass by the convenience so I added a new convenient method for developers.
+The main one is the support of the Callback API.
+All methods like longpoll(), StreamingAPI(), and others... now is async!
+Fixed other mini bugs.

+Created our community group in VK.
+If you need a help, [join us](https://vk.com/npm_easyvk)!

-You can see all changes:
+You can see all changes in [changelog](https://github.com/ciricc/easyvk/tree/master/changelog.txt) file.

-  * Streaming API
-    * events
-    * add new rules
-    * delete all rules
-    * manage rules easy with manager (auto-add auto-delete auto-change)
-  * isFriend method, which help you check that user is friend for other user
-  * getAllFriendsList method
-  * userFollowed method, which help you check that user is subscribed on other user
-  * encodeHtml method can encode symbols from & amp; to &
+##Need a help?

+You can join us in our community - https://vk.com/npm_easyvk.
+Or you can create new issue on [github page](https://github.com/ciricc/easyvk/).

 ### Installation